 \textbf{Generalization of deep image matching models} to new features has rarely been discussed since it was commonly believed that the SuperGlue models are feature-dependent.
-The SuperGlue model trained for SuperPoint will fail when fed in R2D2 descriptors \cite{revaud2019r2d2,oblivious}.
+The SuperGlue model trained for SuperPoint will fail when fed with R2D2 descriptors~\cite{revaud2019r2d2,oblivious}.
 This is expected since the domain gap between different descriptors can be large.
-As an early attempt to build detector-agnostic image matching model, \citet{oblivious} propose detector-oblivious network for matching.
+As an early attempt to build a detector-agnostic image matching model,~\citet{oblivious} propose the detector-oblivious network.
 A detector-oblivious description network is fed with the keypoint locations and image to replace local descriptors.
-Some preliminary results are shown, which successfully apply such model trained on SuperPoint keypoints to SIFT keypoints.
-They also include a simple baseline, which naively extracts SuperPoint descriptor from R2D2 keypoint location and feeds it into SuperGlue model trained for SuperPoint features.
-However, such baseline brings significant performance drop on MegaDepth dataset.
-We revisit this baseline with careful inspection and find that several implementation details can significantly impact performance.
-By addressing these issues, we obtain a strong zero-shot image matching model for novel detectors without modifying the network architecture or re-training from scratch.
+Some preliminary results are shown, which successfully apply such a model trained on SuperPoint keypoints to SIFT keypoints.
+They also include a simple baseline, which naively extracts the SuperPoint descriptor from the R2D2 keypoints and feeds it into the SuperGlue model trained for SuperPoint features.
+However, such a baseline causes significant performance drops on the MegaDepth dataset.
+We revisit this baseline with detailed analysis and find that several implementation details can significantly impact performance.
+By addressing these issues, we obtain a strong zero-shot image matching model for novel detectors without modifying the network architecture or retraining from scratch.